Zenegy/.github/profile/README.md

 # 🌟 Welcome to Zenegy 🚀

-Hey there! 👋 Welcome to Zenegys GitHub.
+Hey there! 👋 Welcome to Zenegy's GitHub.

 We’re all about creating amazing financial tools that make managing finances easier for everyone!
 ---